j605/blog/content/books/index.md

 * Cinderella Liberator by Rebecca Solnit.
 * Whose Story Is This? by Rebecca Solnit.
 * My life on the road by [Gloria Steinem](https://www.gloriasteinem.com/about).
+* Infectious Greed by Frank Partnoy.
+A good summary of events that led up to how companies cooked books in the end of 20th century.
+It is amazing that the fraudulent schemes described in the book are still being repeated in various forms.
+See the games played by WeWork for example.

 # Shelved
 * The Sigma Protocol by Robert Ludlum.
-(Gotten bored of the genre for now)
+(Gotten bored with the genre for now)